 Finally, these stories are easy to follow and understand, while being the perfect blend of mystery, humor, and intelligence.

-Sherlock Holmes Books Summary
+Summary of Sherlock Holmes Books in Order

 In case you want to know a bit more about each of the Sherlock Holmes books in order before picking them up, here are the summaries to some of Sir Arthur Conan Doyle’s Sherlock Holmes works.